-Disability benefits shall be based on 81% of the employee's standard gross wages.
+Disability benefits shall be based on eighty one percent (81%) of the employee's standard gross wages.
 Applicable federal, state and local flat tax rates will be deducted.
 The employee may, if he/she so desires, elect to use all, or part of, his/her accumulated but unused sick leave in order to make up any difference between one hundred percent (100%) of his/her gross wages and the amount which he/she receives under the disability program, provided that all new sick leave accruals are exhausted before an employee may use the available balance in his/her old sick leave bank.
 If an employee exhausts all sick leave benefits, other approved leave may be granted by the Appointing Authority.
-If, while receiving disability payments, the employee performs work for the City, the amount of payment under the disability program, shall be reduced by the compensation which he/she receives during that time period.
+If, while receiving disability program shall be reduced by the compensation which he/she receives during that time period.